South African Sendinggestig Museum: History of the SA Gestig Congregation

-The SA Gestig congregation had to find a suitable piece of land for building a church in a “Coloured Group Area”.
-Until their new church was completed in Belhar the congregation shared Cape Town's St Stephens Church from 1975-1978.
+The SA Gestig congregation had to find a suitable piece of land for building a church in a "Coloured Group Area".
+Until their new church was completed in Belhar the congregation shared Cape Town's St Stephens Church from 1975 to 1978.

 A special memorial service was held on 31 August 1975, during which the congregation bid farewell to their original church in Long Street.

 The new church in Belhar was inaugurated in 1978.
 This would become the site where the Belhar Confession was produced.